burlachenkok/exploring-python3/python3-note.md

 ## How to Start Interpreter

-Based on [1] the Python interpreter operates somewhat like the Unix shell.
+Based on [1], the Python interpreter operates somewhat like the Unix shell.
 There are four ways to start the Python interpreter:

-1. When it is called with standard input connected to a device it reads and executes commands interactively.
+1. When it is called with standard input connected to a device, it reads and executes commands interactively.

-2. When a Python interpreter is called with a file name argument it reads and executes a script from that file.
-For details see [Python Tutorial / Interpreter](https://docs.python.org/3.13/tutorial/interpreter.html)
+2. When a Python interpreter is called with a file name argument, it reads and executes a script from that file.
+For details, see [Python Tutorial / Interpreter](https://docs.python.org/3.13/tutorial/interpreter.html)

 3. You can start the interpreter by calling
     ```bash